MonashDataFluency/r-rep-res/00-index.md

 ## Prerequisite

-This is an introductory level workshop, however some prior exposure to R is assumed.
+This is an introductory level workshop, however some prior exposure to R and familiarity with RStudio is assumed.

 ## Keywords